I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/1394/ns-1394-_self_id_more.md

 SELF_ID_NOT_PRESENT

-This member contains bits 6-7 of byte 3 of the self ID packet.
+This member specifies bits 2-3 of byte 2 of the self ID packet.

-`SID_PortG`
+`SID_PortC`

 Specifies port status.
 Possible values are: